 Who are the films for?

-The films are aimed principally at first-time boaters, including hirers, to help them enjoy their new boating adventures confidently and without any accidents or incidents.
+The films are aimed primarily at first-time boaters, including hirers, to help them enjoy their new boating adventures confidently and without incidents or accidents.

-While the films are aimed at beginners, they also contain some helpful reminders for those with more experience.
+While the films are designed for beginners, they also contain some helpful reminders for those with more experience.
 It is always a good idea to refresh your boating safety knowledge, irrelevant of your experience, especially if you haven’t been out on the water for a few months over the winter.

-The five short animations (each around 5 minutes long) are well worth watching as they offer helpful boating safety advice in an alternative, more accessible format.
+The five short animations, each around five minutes long, are well worth watching as they offer helpful boating safety advice in an alternative, more accessible format.

 Matthew Symonds, National Boating Manager at the Canal & River Trust, said: “The waterways are fantastic places to explore by boat, and it’s great that boating remains a popular leisure and holiday option for so many people experiencing the waterways for the first time.